← Back to research

 The Bottom Line

-AGENTS.md has won.
-With backing from every major AI lab, adoption by all significant coding agents, and Linux Foundation stewardship, it's the standard for agent-facing documentation.
+Recommended.
+AGENTS.md has won the format war: backing from every major AI lab, adoption by all significant coding agents, ~96,600 files on GitHub, and operating Linux Foundation governance with 180+ AAIF member organizations as of May 2026.
 If you're building software in 2026, you should have an AGENTS.md file.